 Milton Erickson grew up on a farm in the Midwest of America and, being a sickly child learnt how to observe people.
 He learnt to see what was there – and not what he was told or assumed was there.

 And from this he evolved how to be a truly effective therapist who understood and could make a real difference to individuals who needed to and wished to change

 Milton Erickson is inspirational, not least in his scepticism of experts.

-4. Confidence in the principles of the Human Givens
+4. Confidence in Human Givens

 Work at all times to get arousal levels down and so be able to help clients to problem solve effectively in order to get their essential emotional needs better met.
 Yes, that’s it in a nutshell.

 I ask each client to evaluate their progress at each session of therapy.
 I originally began doing this as part of a project to measure the effectiveness of Human Given’s trained therapists.
 I then realised that my results were a pretty good marketing tool as my “success rate” turned out to be good and as far as I can discover, no other private therapist in any field did anything comparable.